 - Ability to communicate science to a range of specialist and non-specialist audiences.

 - Understanding of the political and social context for climate science.

-The position is for until 31 December 2021, with the possibility of extension.
+The position is until 31 December 2021, with the possibility of extension.
 Availability to start in Summer 2020.